VerifyTests/Verify.EntityFramework/readme.source.md

 ## Usage

-Enable VerifyWeb once at assembly load time:
+Enable VerifyEntityFramewok once at assembly load time:

 snippet: Enable

-### Controller
+### Added entry

-Given the following controller:

-//snippet: MyController.cs

 This test:

-//snippet: MyControllerTest
+snippet: Added

 Will result in the following verified file:

-//snippet: MyControllerTests.Test.verified.txt
+snippet: Tests.Added.verified.txt

+### Deleted entry

+This test:

+snippet: Deleted

+Will result in the following verified file:

+snippet: Tests.Deleted.verified.txt

+### Modified entry

+This test:

+snippet: Modified

+Will result in the following verified file:

+snippet: Tests.Modified.verified.txt

 ## Icon